A Guide to Avulsed Teeth

 Members of the public can take a number of basic actions in a bid to ensure the avulsed tooth has the best possible chance of being saved:

-- If the tooth is shattered or fragmented as a result of the accident, it can often be extremely difficult to put back in place.
+- If the tooth is scattered or fragmented as a result of the accident, it can often be extremely difficult to put back in place.
 However, most dental professionals will recommend that patients try to keep all the shards if possible.

 - Those individuals whose tooth remains in one piece because it has been knocked out cleanly should seek emergency dentistry within one hour.
 Although this may be difficult for many people, it can be the difference between restoring a pearly white and losing it forever.

 - Ensuring the root of the tooth does not become damaged or infected by holding it at the crown, is another method of increasing the chances of a full recovery being made.